TedHusted/awake/awake.md/awake.md

 “I’m confused, Harper.
 If the recording passes SI detection, then the person simply mis-remembers,” says Dr. Marquez.

 Carla nods.
 “True.
 But we have another recording that passes SI detection.
-That video was definitely modified.”
+That reel was definitely modified.”

 “Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”